 - Complete a SAP appeal application (available in the Financial Aid Office or at www.VictoriaCollege.edu/ FinancialAidForms) - Appeal is due to the Financial Aid Office the Friday prior to the committee's meeting.
 The Appeals Committee meets once a month.
-Contact Financial Aid for specific meeting dates. - Student will need to meet with an Academic Advisor to determine an Academic Plan for future semesters.
-You must take courses that are part of your declared degree program.
+Contact Financial Aid for specific meeting dates. - The student will need to meet with an Academic Advisor to determine an Academic Plan for future semesters.
+Students must take courses that are part of their declared degree program.